 – Riding the Demon: On the Road in West Africa.
 University of Georgia Press, Athens, Georgia: March 1999

-The American Scholar, Audubon, Ascent, Best American Travel Writing, Clackamas Review, Creative Nonfiction, Fourth Genre, Foreign Policy, High Country News, The London Daily Telegraph, West Africa, The North American Review, North Dakota Quarterly, TheSmartSet.com, Gulf Coast, The Long Story, Rain City Review, San Francisco Chronicle, Exquisite Corpse, Fugue, Grand Tour.
+The American Scholar, Audubon, Ascent, Best American Travel Writing, Clackamas Review, Consequence: An International Magazine Focusing on the Culture of War, Creative Nonfiction, Fourth Genre, Foreign Policy, High Country News, The London Daily Telegraph, Poetry International, West Africa, New England Review, New Letters, The North American Review, North Dakota Quarterly, TheSmartSet.com, Gulf Coast, The Long Story, Rain City Review, San Francisco Chronicle, Exquisite Corpse, Fugue, Grand Tour.

 Essays in Anthologies: